This page is only accessible via the link you’ve received and isn’t shown on the main website.

 Give logistical information about your event (including maps),

 Get sign-ups for your event, on Facebook and your event page,

 Even if not 100% of the details are confirmed, this is extremely helpful for us to list on our site as soon as it is possible - so others in your region know that there is a satellite event happening in their community.

-To provide this functionality we’re using two platforms, Sched and Nationbuilder.
-NationBuilder builds the web pages, and allows you to manage attendees and Sched builds your agendas.
-Both are simple to use, and you won’t need any coding skills to use them.
+To provide this functionality we’re using Nationbuilder.
+NationBuilder builds the web pages, and allows you to manage attendees.
+It's simple to use, and you won’t need any coding skills to use it.